stacklok/codegate-docs/docs/toolhive/how-to/custom-permissions.md

 :::tip

-Add `--format json` to get the output in JSON format for easier customization.
+Add `--format json` to the `thv registry info` command to get the output in JSON format for easier customization.
 Use the contents of the `permissions` section as a starting point for creating a custom profile.

 :::